sergiokmpos/VideoDownloader_fromUtube/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/espadrine.svg?style=social&label=Follow&style=plastic)](https://twitter.com/sergiokmpos)

 Very very simple application made with pytube module and Tkinter framework.
 Only to study python language.
-On the other hand, now I can use my app to download videos of my Eng. of computer couse and this was great!
+On the other hand, now I can use my app to download videos of my Computer Engineering couse and this was great!

 It is my second Python application